-Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Saturday, October 10, 2020, at 11:59 p.m., is further extended until November 9, 2020, at 11:59 p.m.
-All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the October 10 extension order except for Section I, which has been substantially revised, and minor revisions in Section II (A) and IV (C).
+Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Monday, November 9, 2020, at 11:59 p.m., is further extended until Wednesday, December 9, 2020, at 11:59 p.m.
+All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the October 10 extension order except for minor revisions to Sections I and VII.
 Where this order refers to "public health guidance," courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.